b-steinfeld/UEFA-Euro-2024-Predictor/README.md

 -----------------------------------------------------------------------------------------------

 For the future (even after the tournament), I do want to come back to this project in order to (as a continued learning experience) improve or at least think about what else I could have done.
 These are listed in no specific order:
 1. Not have to manually create CSV files for each part of the tournament I'm predicting (so, build code that automatically does this process).
-NEXT!
    - Thought: get prediction, add back to data, iterate again till the final.
 2. Did not predict both sides (team becomes opponent, opponent becomes team); possible conflicting results (aka both teams predicted to win/lose and what do I do about them)?
    - Main concern!